How To Warm Up: Prevent Injury And Perform To Your Best

 Improved performance - Warm muscles and increased blood flow allows your muscles to contract quicker with greater force, meaning you can output with greater strength and power.

 Lifting - An intense activity for a few muscle groups at a time.
-Because the chances for injury are high during this type of exercise, you will want to focus on preparing your muscles during your warm-up to prevent injuries.
-You can prepare muscles for lifting with a few minutes of light cardiovascular exercising, such as jogging on a treadmill, or warming up using lighter weights; doing this will prevent injuries by lifting too much too soon, and will also prime the muscles that you will use during your workout.
+Because the risk of injury is high during this type of exercise, you will want to focus on preparing your muscles during your warm-up to prevent injuries.
+You can prepare muscles for lifting with a few minutes of light cardiovascular exercising, such as jogging on a treadmill, or warming up using lighter weights; doing this will prevent injuries by lifting too much too soon, and will also prime the muscles that you will use during a strength training workout.

 Running - In a similar way you should prepare your muscles before you begin running.
 Start with light stretching of the calves, quads, hamstrings, as well as the upper body.
 Also work on the feet and knees and all joints involved.
 Then walk at a high pace to get your heart rate going and prime your leg muscles to get ready for running.